PratyushSharma18/NotesApp/README.md

 - Usages UI and Testing.

-- Coroutines usages for intializing tasks on background thread rather than on main thread.
+- Coroutines in viewModelScope usages for intializing tasks on background thread rather than on main thread.

 - Implementation of RecyclerView , RecyclerViewAdapter and ViewHolder.